A determination of the cosmic microwave background temperature using Galactic molecules: CN as a thermometer

 \subsection{Rotational excitation}

-If we assume the CN molecules are in local thermodynamic equilibrium with a blackbody radiation field of temperature $T_{lu}$, then the relative population of a lower rotational level, $l$, and an upper rotational level, $u=l+1$, is described by the Boltzmann equation:\footnote{To avoid confusion with the variables that are used for column density ($N$), and the lower/upper rotational levels reported by (\citealt{Brooke2014}; $N''$/$N'$, respectively), we use $l\equiv N''$ and $u\equiv N'$ throughout this work.}
+If we assume the CN molecules are in local thermodynamic equilibrium with a blackbody radiation field of temperature $T_{lu}$, then the relative population of a lower rotational level, $l$, and an upper rotational level, $u=l+1$, is described by the Boltzmann equation: